willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 task.

-Any task that can be executed without any user intervention while it is running can be submitted as a batch job to Iceberg.
+Any task that can be executed without any user intervention while it is running can be submitted as a batch job.
 This excludes jobs that require a Graphical User Interface (GUI), however, many common GUI applications such as Ansys or MATLAB can also be used without their GUIs.